sirupsen/vim-execrus/README.md

 if a `ctag` exists, jump to that.
 Execrus is all about making smart choices depending on context.

-There's an `alternative` lane in the default configuration.
-For example, in Ruby it runs the test your cursor is currently in.
+Besides the `default` lane there's an `alternative` lane in the default configuration.
+For example, in Ruby it runs the test under the cursor.

 ![](https://raw.github.com/Sirupsen/vim-execrus/master/demo.gif)